Are you ready for this?

 Do you really need an excuse to make ice cream cake though?
 I think not.

-Since I’m also obsessed with strawberries, and they’re everywhere right now, I had to add a layer of macerated strawberries for a neapolitan ice cream feel.
+Since I’m also obsessed with strawberries, and they’re everywhere right now, I had to add a layer of macerated strawberries for a Neapolitan ice cream feel.
 Here’s the key though: add them right before serving!
 If you do the final freeze with the strawberries, they’ll get pretty rock-hard.
 No bueno.
-Unless you’re into that kind of thing, then no judgement.
+Unless you’re into that kind of thing, then no judgment.
 And if you’re not into strawberries at all – just all the chocolate-ice-cream-goodness, leave ’em off.

 What about the rest of the layers?!
 Oh boy, we’re going there.
 First, there’s the crunchy Oreo crust.
 The only part of this “recipe” that really requires any work.
 Then a layer of chocolate ice cream (use your favorite!).
 A thick, creamy fudge layer follows, topped with a crunchy Oreo cookie layer (omggg these two are my favorite).
 Then we’ve got a layer of vanilla ice cream, the layer of strawberries, and if you’re really feeling indulgent: extra fudge and Oreos on top.
 And when isn’t it a good time to be indulgent?